 BuzzFeed Stock Options

-BuzzFeed's latest option contracts expiring on April 17th 2025 are carrying combined implied volatility of 1.94 with a put-to-call open interest ratio of 0.11 over 18 outstanding agreements suggesting investors are buying way more calls than puts on contracts expiring on April 17th 2025.
-The total put volume is at 1.0.
+BuzzFeed's latest option contracts expiring on June 20th 2025 are carrying combined implied volatility of 1.43 with a put-to-call open interest ratio of 0.54 over 27 outstanding agreements suggesting investors are buying more calls than puts on contracts expiring on June 20th 2025.
+The total put volume is at 2.0, with calls trading at the volume of 2.0.
+This yields a 1.0 put-to-call volume ratio.

 The chart above shows BuzzFeed's distribution of open interest by maturity on contracts that have not yet been settled.
 The area between the two highest points is the projection of the price at expiration.
 BuzzFeed's open interest chart also provides vital information regarding the liquidity of an option.
 If there is no open interest for BuzzFeed's option, there is no secondary market available for investors to trade.